-- 3.1 During the reporting year 2019/2020, 956 maintenance calculations which required caseworker (manual) intervention were randomly selected for checking.
-The process used to derive this sample is set out below, and ensures that a statistically valid sample of manual maintenance calculations are checked to provide assurance on the overall level of MVE.

-- 3.2 The total number of cases selected for checking is calculated for CMS by Professional Services Unit (PSU), who are part of the Northern Ireland Statistics and Research Agency.
-For the CMS 2012 Scheme, this sample size is based on a confidence level of 95% with a tolerance level of +/- 3.0%.
-This means that the actual level of MVE could be up to 3.0% greater or less than the accuracy rate found by the case monitors.

-- 3.3 However, due to the COVID-19
+- 3.1 During the reporting year 2022/2023, 664 maintenance calculations which required caseworker (manual) intervention were randomly selected for checking.
+The process used to derive this sample is set out below and ensures that a statistically valid sample of manual maintenance calculations are checked to provide assurance on the overall level of MVE. - 3.2 The total number of cases selected for checking is calculated for CMS by Professional Services Unit (PSU), who are part of the Northern Ireland Statistics and Research Agency.
+For the CMS 2012 Scheme, this sample size is based on a confidence level of 95% with a tolerance level of +/- 2.0%.
+This means that the actual level of MVE could be up to 2.0% greater or less than the accuracy rate found by the case monitors. - 3.3 All maintenance calculations requiring caseworker intervention selected by the CMT for assurance are taken from scans provided to CMT by a third party (Business Analytics Unit) on a monthly basis throughout the year.

-pandemic, the checking programme for

-CMT was paused on 23 March 2020 as it

-was not deemed business critical.
-This

-was in line with the approach taken in

-other parts of the Department.
-Therefore,

-planned checks in March and April to

-complete the 2019/2020 sample did

-not take place.
-As a consequence, the

-- sample size achieved for 2019/2020 was reduced to 884 covering maintenance calculations requiring caseworker intervention in April 2019 February 2020.
-PSU confirmed the reduced sample size achieved was still statistically valid. - 3.4 All maintenance calculations requiring caseworker intervention selected by the CMT for assurance are taken from scans provided to CMT by a third party (Business Analytics Unit) on a monthly basis throughout the year.
 The maintenance calculations are identified by completed Service Requests (SRs).
-The lists provided by BAU are stratified by type of SR. This additional stratification ensures the sample is more representative of all maintenance calculations than it would likely have been if the sample was chosen entirely at random. - 3.5 Each month, CMT is required to check around 80 maintenance calculations requiring caseworker intervention, selected from the SRs.
+The lists provided by BAU are stratified by type of SR. This additional stratification ensures the sample is more representative of all maintenance calculations than it would likely have been if the sample was chosen entirely at random.

+- 3.4 Each month, CMT is required to check around 55 maintenance calculations requiring caseworker intervention, selected from the SRs.
 A random number generator is used to select the final SR selections for checking from the lists provided by BAU.
-This ensures that all SRs have an equal chance of being checked.

-- 3.6 Using this method provides a robust and independent assurance on the selection process. - 3.7 Maintenance calculations are monitored against 2 main criteria: - Assurance on the monetary value of the last maintenance calculation made by caseworker intervention are accurate in line with the requirements in the Child Maintenance Service (CMS) Balanced Scorecard

-- Assurance on the quality of the decision making process - 3.8 The findings of the CMT form the basis of monthly reports to the Senior Leadership Team and operational managers.
+This ensures that all SRs have an equal chance of being checked. - 3.5 Using this method provides a robust and independent assurance on the selection process. - 3.6 Maintenance calculations are monitored against 2 main criteria: - Assurance on the monetary value of the last maintenance calculation made by caseworker intervention is accurate in line with the requirements in the Child Maintenance Service (CMS) target; - Assurance on the quality of the decision making process. - 3.7 The findings of the CMT form the basis of monthly reports to operational managers.
 CMT also provide quarterly reports to the Standards Committee.
-These reports detail performance against the Balanced Scorecard target, providing an analysis of results and identifying any trends and issues.
+These reports detail performance against the target, providing an analysis of results and identifying any trends and issues.

-4. Monitoring Findings for CMS 2012 Scheme
+4. Monitoring Findings For CMS 2012 Scheme